Kia takes stock of the past year and shares what it’s like to stay in one place

 Saturday posts are easier in contrast.
 As I’m not travelling at the moment, Peter has written the lion’s share of trip reports over the past few months, which makes me feel a little guilty.

-He insists it’ll be worth it when my book becomes a bestseller, but given that 15,000 new titles are published every month and only 40 bestsellers a week, a non-famous writer’s chances are somewhere between zero and 1%.
+He insists it’ll be worth it when my book becomes a bestseller, but given that around 4,000 new titles are published every week with only 40 becoming bestsellers, a non-famous writer’s chances are somewhere between zero and 1%.
 (And even if you do hit the list, you may make less than two thousand quid.) ¯\_(ツ)_/¯

 It’s made me question what I want in life